Axion Dark Matter Archaeology with Primordial Gravitational Waves: Preferred Axion models with Heavy Quarks

 where $a$ is the axion field, $G$ and $\tilde{G}$ are the field strength tensors of the gluon field and its dual respectively.
 The coefficients $g_s$, $\theta$, $N$, and $f_a$ are the SM strong coupling constant, the QCD vacuum angle, a model-dependent anomaly coefficient, and the axion decay constant respectively.
 The first term, under the influence of the QCD potential is dynamically driven to cancel the second term, resulting in no detectable CP violation from strong interactions.
 How this dimension-5 operator is generated is a model building exercise.
 Typically there are two approaches: either with SM particles charged under the new $U(1)_{\rm PQ}$ (DSFZ-type~\cite{Zhitnitsky:1980tq,Dine:1981rt,Kim:2008hd}) or not (KSVZ-type~\cite{Kim:1979if,Shifman:1979if}).
 In both cases new particles are required, for KSVZ, the minimal requirement is to introduce two new fields: a new $SU(3)_{c}$ charged fermion, $Q$, a heavy quark; and a complex scalar field $\Phi$ which drives the PQ breaking.
 The PQ Lagrangian is given by

 Where $y_Q$ is the BSM Yukawa coupling which generates Q mass when PQ symmetry is broken.
 The PQ charge of $\Phi$ is $1$ and the chiral left-handed $Q_L$ and right-handed $Q_R$ fields have different charges $\chi_L$ and $\chi_R$ respectively, but with $\vert\chi_L-\chi_R\vert=1$ such that the above Lagrangian is symmetric under $U(1)_{\rm PQ}$.
 In the broken phase, the Yukawa term reduces to a mass term with $m_Q=y_Q f_a/\sqrt{2}$.
 If the breaking scale is below the reheating temperature of the early Universe, $T_{\rm PQ}<T_{\rm RH}$, then the strongly charged $Q$ particles will initially be in thermal equilibrium with the SM plasma.
 After PQ breaking, the heavy quarks acquire a mass and will freeze-out.
-As pointed out in Refs.~\cite{DiLuzio:2016sbl,DiLuzio:2017pfr}, performing standard thermal production would generate a large relic abundance of heavy quarks, violating constraints from cosmology unless they decay quickly enough.\\
+As pointed out in Refs.~\cite{DiLuzio:2016sbl,DiLuzio:2017pfr}, performing standard thermal production would generate a large relic abundance of heavy quarks, violating constraints from cosmology unless they decay quickly enough.
+Whether or not $Q$-decay is fast is determined by their SM and PQ charges.
+For example, the original KSVZ model has a charge configuration such that the heavy quark is stable~\cite{Kim:1979if}.
+Finding KSZV-type models that enable these heavy quarks to decay fast enough then becomes a model building exercise. \\

 Furthermore, the misalignment mechanism generates a cold axion abundance~\cite{Preskill:1982cy, Dine:1982ah, Abbott:1982af, DiLuzio:2020wdo}:

 where $\theta_i$ is the initial angle of the field, $\theta=a/f_a$, which for the $U(1)_{\rm PQ}$ breaking after inflation is approximated to be $\theta_i\approx 2.15$.
 This number is obtained by accounting for multiple Hubble patches undergoing misalignment with an ensemble of $\theta_i$ values~\cite{GrillidiCortona:2015jxo}.
 This then limits the axion mass to be $m_a\,\gtrsim 15\, \mu{\rm eV}$ in order to avoid axion overproduction.